heritage arts glass project

 Music Recording & Production

-Gain a working knowledge of computer software for recording (Cubase), through a general approach to recording, mic-ing, and editing, while applying some history of recording as a base line for technique.
+Gain a working knowledge of computer software for recording (Cubase), through a general approach to recording, mic-ing, and editing, while applying some history of recording as a baseline for technique.
 Includes hands-on experience in recording, editing, refining, experimentation, and mixing.
 Class meets in Room 103.
-Instructor: Jamie Hoover.
+Instructor Jamie Hoover.

 Painting